aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-charts-powerpoint-aspose-slides-java-guide/_index.md

     ChartType.ClusteredColumn, 20, 20, 500, 300);
 ```

-This snippet adds a chart to your slide.
-Customize the `ChartType` and dimensions as needed.
+You can replace `ChartType.ClusteredColumn` with any other chart type supported by Aspose.Slides.

-### Feature 3: Set Category Axis Label Distance
+### Feature 3: Customize Chart Axis
-**Overview:** Adjust the label distance of the category axis for better readability.
+**Overview:** Fine‑tune axis settings for better visual clarity.

-#### Step 1: Configure Label Offset
+#### Step 1: Set Category Axis Label Distance
-Set the label offset from the axis:

 ```java
 chart.getAxes().getHorizontalAxis().setLabelOffset(500);
 ```

-This adjustment ensures that your chart's labels are appropriately spaced, enhancing clarity.
+Adjust the offset value to suit the amount of space you need between the axis line and its labels.

 ### Feature 4: Save Presentation
-**Overview:** Finalize and save your presentation to a file.
+**Overview:** Write the completed file to disk.

 #### Step 1: Define Output Path
-Set the output directory path for saving:

 ```java
 import com.aspose.slides.SaveFormat;